rusefi/rusefi_documentation/installations/MazdaMiataNA6_Frankenso_pnp/readme.md

 1N - Red - ?? switch. ground if IDLE, floating if pressed/depressed
 3L - Light Green / white ?? switch - ground if WOT, floating if not WOT

+GND is middle pin on OEM manual plug unfortunately

 stop light switch:
 ground if not depressed
 floating if pressed / depressed